-The concept of the ATLAS hybrid pixel module is illustrated in Fig. 26.
-Sixteen front-end chips are connected to the sensor by means of bumping and ¤ip-chip technology.
-Each chip covers an area of $0.74 \times 1.09 \text{ cm}^2$ and has been thinned before the ¤ip-chip process to $\approx 190 \,\mu\text{m}$ thickness by back-side grinding.
-A sizeable ($\approx 25\%$) fraction of the front-end chip is dedicated to the End of Column (EoC) logic.
-Once bonded, most of the EoC logic extends out of the sensor area.
-Wire bonding pads at the output of the EoC logic are thus accessible to connect each front-end chip to the ¤ex-hybrid kapton foil by means of Al wire wedge bonding.
-On the ¤ex-kapton foil, copper traces route the signals to the Module Control Chip (MCC).
+The concept of the ATLAS hybrid pixel module is illustrated in Fig. 23.
+Sixteen front-end chips are connected to the sensor by means of bump bonding and flip-chip technology.
+Each chip covers an area of $0.74 \times 1.09 \,\mathrm{cm}^2$ and has been thinned before the flip-chip process to $\approx 190 \,\mu\mathrm{m}$ thickness by back-side grinding.
+A sizeable fraction (≈25%) of the front-end chip is dedicated to the End-of-Column (EoC) logic.
+Once bonded, most of the EoC logic extends beyond the sensor area.
+Wire bonding pads at the output of the EoC logic are thus accessible to connect each front-end chip to the flexible-hybrid kapton foil by means of aluminum-wire wedge bonding.
+Copper traces on the foil route the signals to the MCC.
 The MCC receives and transmits digital data out of the modules.
-The ¤ex-kapton circuitry is also used to distribute properly decoupled low voltage to all chips.
-These lines are dimensioned such that the voltage drop dispersion on the ¤ex be limited to \approx 50 mV in order to keep all chips in the same operating range.
-The substrate material must have a low pin-hole probability, as it also houses high voltage (\approx 600 V) traces for the sensor bias.
-The kapton material must not degrade after the LHC (500 kGy) irradiation doses.
-Passive components are added to the ¤ex-hybrid kapton for decoupling and £ltering of the front-end chips.
+The flex-kapton circuitry is also used to distribute decoupled, low-voltages to all chips.
+The traces are dimensioned such that the voltage drop dispersion on the flex-circuit is limited to $\approx 50 \,\mathrm{mV}$ in order to keep all chips in the same operating range.
+The flex-circuit substrate material must have a low pin-hole probability, as it also contains high voltage $(\approx 600 \,\mathrm{V})$ traces for the sensor bias.
+The kapton material must not degrade after the LHC irradiation dose(500 kGy).
+Passive components are added to the flex-hybrid for decoupling and filtering of the front-end chips.
+The module temperature is remotely monitored via a Negative Temperature Coefficient (NTC) resistor placed on the kapton circuit, and a fast interlock powers off a module when overheating occurs.